Skip to Main

 Areas of concentration include biochemistry, biophysics, cancer, cell biology, computation and modeling, development, evolution, genetics, genomics, microbiology and virology, policy and structural biology.

 Optional: Applicants may submit a statement with their application, briefly describing how their academic interests, background, or life experiences would advance Princeton’s commitment to diversity within the Graduate School and to training individuals in an increasingly diverse society.
 Please submit a succinct statement of no more than 500 words.

-Graduate students must complete four core courses.
-By the end of the second year, students must have completed four courses, achieving an average of B or better, including passing all rotations.
+By the end of the first year students must have completed four core courses, achieving an average of B or better, including passing all rotations.
 Students may take additional elective courses that are closely related to their research topic.

 By the end of the third year, students must have completed MOL 561 - Scientific Integrity in the Practice of Molecular Biology.

 Students must complete three laboratory rotations with different advisers as part of their research training during the first year of study (MOL 540, MOL 541 Research Projects); a fourth rotation is optional.
 Students who complete a full rotation (approximately 8 weeks of research) the summer before entering graduate school are assigned a rotation in September along with other entering students.
 A student may elect to work with any member or associated member of the program.
 Students who desire to work with members outside the program may do so only with the approval of the director of graduate studies.